r3bb1t/vmp_analyzer/readme.md

 ### How it works

-It starts execution from begin_addr, and stops when reaches the until_addr (not actually, there is a bug).
+It starts emulation from begin_addr, and stops when reaches the until_addr (not actually, there is a bug).
 While doing that, it also traces the executed instructions and filters them to give you a nice view of important parts of executed code.
 I'd say it's a good start for people only getting hands on vmprotect for the first time and trying to understand it's internals.

 Later, I will release a good documentation which will explain how both vmprotect and this project works.
 Currently it's capable of running somewhat properly functions which are doing things like addition/multiplications/substractions/etc, but no branching.
 But still can handle (hopefully) calls to other functions from protected functions.